 As it can be complicated to understand your options, it might be useful to speak to an adviser on the Oyster and Contactless payment telephone helpline.
 You can also find further information and advice on TFL's Help and contacts webpage.

-For more information see the Transport for London website and the ‘Travel’ section in the ‘Money saving ideas’ section below.
-If you decide you want to use a contactless debit card to pay for your travel, read the information on the Advice and Counselling Service Banking in the UK webpage to help you open an account which offers you a contactless card.
+If you decide you want to use a contactless debit card to pay for your travel, read our guidance on Banking in the UK to help you open an account which offers you a contactless card.

 Creating your personal budget

-- Open the pre-populated version of the budget spreadsheet Example Monthly Budget International [XLS 24KB] you can overtype or open the blank version Example Blank Monthly Budget [XLS 24KB]
+- Open the pre-populated version of the budget spreadsheet Example Monthly Budget International [XLS 21KB] you can overtype or open the blank version Example Blank Monthly Budget [XLS 21KB]

 - Save the budget spreadsheet to your computer.